walterdejong/synctool/doc/chapter4.md

   Give the command and arguments to execute `synctool-client-pkg`. dsh-pkg uses this command to do package management on the target nodes.

-  The exact location of the `synctool-client-pkg` is installation dependent.
+  The exact location of the `synctool-client-pkg` program is installation dependent.
 However, dsh-pkg looks for it under the synctool root.

   The default is: `$SYNCTOOL/bin/synctool-client-pkg`